RESIDENTS, BUSINESSES, HOMEOWNER ASSOCIATIONS!

 Visit Conservationpays.com to see if you qualify to receive a rebate of up to $100, per toilet, to replace pre-1994 toilets with high efficiency toilets.
 You may contact a City of Plantation representative at (954) 797-2293 to learn more about the program.

 Permanent Twice-per-week Landscape Watering Schedule

 Water restrictions for Broward County allow lawn irrigation 2 days a week for all property sizes.
-(Broward County approved Ordinance (Ordinance No. 2010-01), which applies for all cities in Broward County.)
+(Broward County approved Ordinance (Ordinance No. 2010-01), which applies to all cities in Broward County.)
 The best hours for maximum watering benefit is midnight to 7:00 AM or 4:00 PM to 11:59 PM.

 - WEDNESDAYS AND SATURDAYS for Residents and Businesses with an ODD numbered street address (ending in 1, 3, 5, 7, 9)

 - THURSDAYS AND SUNDAYS for Residents and Businesses with an with an EVEN numbered street address (ending in 0, 2, 4, 6, 8), no street address, or who water both even and odd addresses within the same zones, including multi-family units and Homeowner Associations